matiasleandronunez/typescript_automation_suite/README.md

 sh ./run_regression.sh
 ```

+For this demo results are reported in list + html formats, with trace and video on for all tests.
+These can be disabled, or (changed to be appended only on failure for instance) through the configuration file [playwright.config.ts](playwright.config.ts)

 You can experiment other configurations such as browsers, workers, etc!
 Refer to playwright documentation on the matter:
 https://playwright.dev/docs/test-configuration